hasura/elm-graphql/tutorial-site/content/mutations-variables/4-delete-bulk-todo.md

 ### Construct GraphQL Mutation

+We will be constructing a GraphQL mutation as above

 ```
 deleteSingleTodoItem : SelectionSet (Maybe MutationResponse) RootMutation -> String -> Cmd Msg
 deleteSingleTodoItem mutation authToken =